 Of Theron and Davis, it must be said that their talents offer rich, complex performances.
 Theron provides an emotionally raw portrait of a mother both burnt out and wasting away, physically and mentally.
 Marlo is deeply sarcastic and disenchanted with her life, and Theron perfectly captures Cody’s blend of cynicism and humor that defines the character.
 Still carrying much of her muscular physique from Mad Max: Fury Road (2015), Theron has added on a few additional pounds to portray a woman who, quite realistically and uncharacteristically for a film, still carries her baby weight—even if her belly is obviously achieved with practical makeup.
 Though it’s a cliché to call a performance brave or fearless, those adjectives apply.
 Davis, meanwhile, manages to appear wise beyond her years, adopting the magical quality that Cody often grants to a single character in each of her screenplays.

 Formally, Reitman puts forth another confident, if straightforward, and achingly personal production with Tully, and he correctly relies on Theron to do most of the heavy lifting.
 And Theron is terrific, even if the script becomes embarrassingly contrived.
 For a large portion of the film, Theron commands the screen and delivers a vulnerable performance.
-I even found myself thinking “this is great” more than midway through, hoping that Cody’s screenplay would sustain its high level of authenticity and insight.
+I even found myself thinking, “This is great,” more than midway through, hoping that Cody’s screenplay would sustain its high level of authenticity and insight.
 However, the irritating turn late in the film robs the material of its fierce emotional integrity.
-It begins as a natural and honest showcase about the struggle of mothers and women but loses its integrity with an obvious, writerly choice that reeks of artificiality and pretention.
-Tully takes a complete turn-around in the final scenes, from a genuine and feeling story about parenthood into an ill-conceived drama, and neither the film nor this viewer recovered.
+It begins as a natural and honest portrait of the struggle of mothers and women, but it loses its integrity with an obvious, writerly choice that reeks of artificiality.
+Tully takes a complete turn-around in the final scenes, from a genuine and feeling story about parenthood into an ill-conceived drama, and neither the film nor this reviewer recovered.